*TOWNSHIP ANNOUNCEMENTS*

 We have received notice of support from all 3 - both US Senators and our Congressman - that our application has made their cut for consideration.
 Passed in House, passed in Senate, and President has signed - its official that we have been awarded $2m towards this proposed project.

-—> Rest assured, when public investment has been secured to the point where the project becomes feasible, proper notice will be mailed to each property owner impacted by the proposed improvement.
-Notice would also be published in the Waconia Patriot, providing the estimated project costs and a date for an Improvement Hearing to take public comment before voting on whether or not to proceed with the project.
+—> Now that public investment is secured to the point where the project becomes feasible, proper notice will be mailed to each property owner impacted by the proposed improvement in accordance with the law and timeline.
+Notices will also be published in the Waconia Patriot.

 LEGAL NOTICES